candyrocy/Task-3.Codsoft/README.md

 # Task-2.Codsoft
-# A python program for a calculator
+# A python program for to-do list